-- Reading rooms for the consultation of special collections (rare books, manuscripts, archives, music, maps)
+- Three reading rooms for the consultation of special collections (rare books, manuscripts, archives, music, maps)

 - New research facilities (including support for digital scholarship)